sarahjburton/MCB185-2022/GUMPY.md

 The Raspberry Pi is an inexpensive ($50-100) single board computer that is about the size of a deck of cards.
 You can also get one built into a slim keyboard.
 They use Linux as their OS.
-You just need to provide a keyboard, mouse, and HDMI monitor.
+You just need to provide a mouse and monitor.
 They work great as a learning platform, but can be limiting as some useful bioinformatics software isn't compiled for the Pi.

 ### Linux on Chromebook ###